savnkr/aboutme/content/blogs/_index.md

   caption: 'Image credit: Unsplash'
 ---
 Welcome to my blog where I discuss various topics related to machine learning and AI
+---

+"Study hard what interests you the most in the most undisciplined, irreverent and original manner possible.”
+― Richard Feynmann